hydraulic-software/conveyor/guidebook/docs/tutorial/2-create-or-adapt-a-project.md

 === "JVM"

     It's possible to package JVM apps with no code changes.
-You can nonetheless benefit from some extra features:

-    1. The `app.version` system property is set to the value of the `app.version` configuration key.
-You can use this to avoid duplicating your version number in different places.
-    1. The `app.dir` system property points at the directory in your package install where input files can be found.
-Some JARs may be found there, but note that explicitly modular JARs will be shipped in the `modules` file in the JVM directory.
+Nonetheless:

-    1. You can [set any other system properties you like in the config](../configs/jvm.md).
-By implication, you can also set system properties to values calculated at package build time by using [hashbang imports](../configs/hocon-extensions.md#including-the-output-of-external-commands) and build system integration.
+    1. The `app.version` and `app.dir` system properties may prove useful.
+You can [set any other system properties you like in the config](../configs/jvm.md).
+    1. Compose and JavaFX apps can load their window icons from the packaged files.
+See the Gradle page or the code of the template apps to get this snippet.

     How to integrate a JVM project depends on your build system.
 Please select: